configwise/configwise-sdk-ios/README.md

 1. Real iPhone (iPad) with installed iOS v12.0 and above.
 **NOTICE:** Unfortunately, AR (augmented reality) doesn't work on simulator.
-So, if you plan to use `ArAdapter` of ConfigWoseSDK then make sure you run / debug your project on real iPhone (iPad).
+So, if you plan to use `ArAdapter` of ConfigWiseSDK then make sure you run / debug your project on real iPhone (iPad).
 2. Xcode v11.X
 3. Cocoapods v1.9.X and above
 4. Swift 4.2 and above (we recommend to use Swift 5)